 Chris Watson, is a founding member of the influential experimental music group Cabaret Voltaire.
 He is famously known for his recording of wildlife sound for David Attenborough’s documentaries and his ground-breaking work on Grammy nominated Chernobyl.
 His 2003 release Weather Report was voted as one of the 100 best albums to hear before you die by The Guardian.

-Speaking about the festival Chris Watson said, “I’m thrilled by the prospect of bringing the natural world into the musically inspiring environment of Union Chapel and collaborating with Claire M Singer for the next Organ Reframed”.
+“I’m thrilled by the prospect of bringing the natural world into the musically inspiring environment of Union Chapel and collaborating with Claire M Singer for the next Organ Reframed” - Chris Watson

 Claire M Singer, founder of Organ Reframed is known for her experimental approach to the organ and her critically acclaimed releases on the prolific experimental label Touch.
 Her work gleann ciùin was recently nominated for an Ivor Novello award in the Large Chamber category.
 Her debut album Solas was described as "… timeless and genuinely magical" – The Quietus.